sachin2496/Aruco-marker/README.md

 <p align="center">
 <img  width="300" height="200" src="/Image_with_poses.png"  >
 </p>

-####  Use camera poses as a initial alignment and then register them with ICP .
+### Use camera poses as a initial alignment and then register them with coloured ICP .
 We are using camera poses with align the point clouds and the use icp to register them so them they converge more efficiently.

 ```shell